-(2) Amounts shown for COBRA and CalCOBRA insurance benefits are calculated through the applicable severance period and are based on premiums for COBRA coverage for health, dental, vision and prescription for up to 18 months following termination and thereafter the premiums for CalCOBRA coverage for health and prescription.
-Such COBRA and CalCOBRA premiums are calculated based on the coverage selected by the executive officers as of December 31, 2017 and are based on premium rates in effect at that time, which coverage and rates may vary during a severance period.
+(3) Amounts shown represent the following based on the termination event:

-(3) Amounts shown assume continuous compliance with the conditions for payment set forth in the applicable employment agreement.
-These payments may be delayed for six months following a termination event pursuant to Section 409A of the Code and the rules and regulations promulgated thereunder, and such amounts if delayed will be paid promptly after six months with interest calculated at the applicable one-year Treasury Bill rate.
+a.
+Termination by the Company without substantial cause, termination by employee for good reason, or failure by the Company to renew expired employment agreement: The total amount equal to 0.5 times (0.75 times for Mr. Brewer) the sum of the NEO's most recent annual base salary and annual target bonus.

-(4) Amounts shown assume the NEO's RSUs and PRSUs are not continued, assumed or replaced with equivalent awards by the successor or acquiring corporation (if any).
+- b.
+Termination event within 1-year following a change in control: The total amount equal to 1.00 times the sum of the NEO's most recent annual base salary and annual target bonus. - c.
+Permanent Disability: The total amount equal to six (6) months of NEO's then current base salary at the same rate as in effect on the date that the NEO is declared permanently disabled. - (4) Amounts shown for COBRA and CalCOBRA insurance benefits are calculated through the applicable severance period and are based on premiums for COBRA coverage for health, dental, vision and prescription for up to 18 months following termination and thereafter the premiums for CalCOBRA coverage for health and prescription.
+Such COBRA and CalCOBRA premiums are calculated based on the coverage selected by the executive officers as of December 31, 2018 and are based on premium rates in effect at that time, which coverage and rates may vary during a severance period. - (5) Amounts shown assume continuous compliance with the conditions for payment set forth in the applicable employment agreement.
+These payments may be delayed for six months following a termination event pursuant to Section 409A of the Code and the rules and regulations promulgated thereunder, and such amounts if delayed will be paid promptly after six months with interest calculated at the applicable one-year Treasury Bill rate. - (6) Amounts shown represent the following based on the termination event: - a.
+Termination by the Company without substantial cause, termination by employee for good reason, or failure by the Company to renew expired employment agreement: The total amount equal to 0.5 times (0.75 times for Mr. Brewer) the sum of the NEO's most recent annual base salary and target bonus. - b.
+Termination event within 1-year following a change in control: The total amount equal to 1.00 times the sum of the NEO's most recent annual base salary and annual target bonus. - (7) Amounts shown assume the NEO's RSUs and PRSUs are not continued, assumed or replaced with equivalent awards by the successor or acquiring corporation (if any).
 Amounts are subject to reduction in accordance with the executive's employment agreement to avoid imposition of excise tax for "parachute payments" within the meaning of Section 280G of the Code.
 See "Executive Officer Compensation-Compensation Discussion and Analysis-Governance and Other Considerations-Excise Taxes," above.